appwrite/appwrite/docs/deployment/digitalocean.md

 ![image](https://imgur.com/download/ecCZ1O5)

-after its all done exit your Terminal and go to your browser and type your droplet ip address it usually take 1 minute or less to start your server you will see this in your browser if you successfully run your server
+after its all done exit your Terminal and go to your browser and type your Droplet ip address it usually take 1 minute or less to start your server you will see this in your browser if you successfully run your server

 ![image](https://imgur.com/download/OTKn3p8)